openethereum/openethereum.github.io/Validator-Set-Tutorial-3.md

 }
 ```

-This tells that the fixed list of validator (containing `Node0`'s address) will be used from block 0 until block 900.
+This tells that the fixed list of validators (containing `Node0`'s address) will be used from block 0 until block 900.
 From block 900, the network will use the Validator-Set contract deployed at the address `0x79dd..9de3` to determine the validators.

 Before the hardfork block has been reached, make sure to stop and restart all the nodes from the network.
 Once you reach this block, you should see the following in the console.